Existence of Conical Higher cscK Metrics on a Minimal Ruled Surface: Introduction

 We can observe that the invariant in (\ref{eq:logBFdef0}) is precisely equal to the classical top Bando-Futaki invariant \cite{Bando:2006:HarmonObstruct} given by the expression (\ref{eq:BFdef0}) plus two ``correction factors'' along the two divisors of the conical singularities, and (\ref{eq:logBFdef0}) can be reasonably expected to provide an obstruction to the existence of (momentum-constructed) conical higher cscK metrics with cone angles $2\pi\bo > 0$ and $2\pi\boo > 0$ along the divisors $\so$ and $\soo$ respectively in the \krcl{} $\pcsoo$ in exactly the same way as (\ref{eq:BFdef0}) does for smooth higher cscK metrics.
 So if we evaluate the invariant (\ref{eq:logBFdef0}) at the momentum-constructed smooth higher \ext{} \krm{} $\eta$ yielded by Corollary \ref{cor:heKsmooth} and forcefully set it equal to zero, then we obtain the following linear equation in $\bo, \boo$ dependent on the parameter $m > 0$ determining the \krcl{} under consideration:

 Also note that (\ref{eq:boboomstrghtline0}) gives a precise relationship in terms of $m$ between the value of the parameter $C = C \left(m\right)$ and the values of the parameters $\bo, \boo$ given by \cite{Sompurkar:2023:heKsmooth}; Theorem 2.3.2, Corollary 2.3.1 and by Theorem \ref{thm:mainconesing}, Corollary \ref{cor:mainconesing} in the smooth higher \ext{} \kr{} and the conical higher cscK cases of the momentum construction method respectively, and thus relates the work in our previous paper \cite{Sompurkar:2023:heKsmooth} with that in this paper.
+But the author would like to admit here that the linear relationship between the cone angles given by equation (\ref{eq:boboomstrghtline0}) is however conjectural, as one of the expected properties of the top $\log$ Bando-Futaki invariant (viz.
+Conjecture \ref{conj:logBFconiccohomllinvar}) itself could not be proven in its entirety (see Section \ref{sec:logFutlogMab}).